Homemade Hot Tamales Recipe

 - Bring the water to a boil.

 - To reheat the tamales, the best way is to steam them again for about 10 minutes if refrigerated.
+(For frozen tamales, steam 25 to 30 minutes.)

-- Make sure they are hot throughout before serving.
+Either way, make sure they are hot throughout before serving.

 Tips From Margie Lynn